ouki-kanki/products-for-you/README.md

 - shipping costs calculation using dimensional factor, different tax-rates application
 - promotions-discounts system
 - order history
+- rating system

+  ### regarding the ui ux
+  - mobile-first responsive design
+  - dark theme is provided

+### Rating System
+  - the user can provide an overall rating or rate different aspects of the product
+  - groups of rating aspects can be associated with category of products & they can even overriden by the product if this is a necessity

 #### Some Features regarding the react app